Performance test of wavelength-shifting acrylic plastic Cherenkov detector: Data Analysis

 \section{Data Analysis}

 The time of flight distribution was a necessary part of the data analysis technique.
 It allowed for the proper timing cuts to be made in order to separate the light generated by each type of particle.
-Figure 4 shows a typical time of flight distribution.
+Figure~\ref{TOF} illustrates a typical TOF distribution for pions, protons, and deuterons, left to right respectively, at 1.5 GeV/c momentum.
 Using the determined timing conditions the appropriate cuts on the raw ADC spectra were performed.
-The hadron beam consisted of kaons protons and pions, however, the Cherenkov light that would be created from pions and kaons as they transversed the fused silica would be be emitted above the the critical angle for internal reflection, and would subsequently be confined within the radiator.
-As such, the experiment focused on the light produced from the protons.
-The light collected was from mainly pions and protons.
+The hadron beam consisted of kaons protons, deuterons and pions , however, the Cherenkov light that would be created from pions and kaons as they transversed the fused silica would be be emitted above the the critical angle for internal reflection, and would subsequently be confined within the radiator.
+The light collected was from chiefly pions and protons, but the analysis focused on the light produced from protons.
 The raw ADC spectra were calibrated to show the number of photoelectrons by determining the ADC pedestal channel position and ADC channel position of the one photoelectron distribution.
 The difference between the pedestal and the position of the one photoelectron distribution translates into a proportionality between the collected charge at the anode and the number of collected photoelectrons.

-An uncalibrated overlay of the pedestal and first photoelectron peak is illustrated in Figure 5.
+An uncalibrated overlay of the pedestal and first photoelectron peak is illustrated in Figure~\ref{ped_peak}.
 Data were obtained by triggering the data acquisition randomly and with low thresholds on the individual PMTs.
 The photoelectron production of the radiator at each momentum was determined by subtracting the average photoelectron yield of beam left and right, from the photoelectron yield at the beam center position.
-Where, at the beam center position the number of photoelectrons detected is a combination of the amount generated by the fused silica and the wavelength shifting acrylic plastic.
+Where, at the beam center position the number of photoelectrons detected is a combination of the amount generated by the FS and the WLS.
+The calibrated photoelectron yield for protons at 1.5 GeV/c beam left and right orientations are given in Figure~\ref{npe_histograms} In the figure the upper panel is the beam right position, the lower is the beam left position.
+The number of photoelectrons collected was 25.6$\pm{ 1.8}$ and 26.7$\pm {1.2}$ for the left and right orientations respectively.